eftekhar-hossain/Trustworthy-ML-Project/README.md

 - Multimodal Attentive Fusion (MAF)
 - Multilingual CLIP (m-clip)

-Codes are available in `Scripts` folder.
+Codes are available in the `Scripts` folder.

 - `dataset.py` contains the `Dataloader` for the **BHM** and **MIMOSA** dataset.
 - `dora.py` implementation of **DORA** architecture